-"I don't know," answered Mrs. Hastings; "perhaps it's Harry's idea of having everything proportionate.
+"I don't know," said Mrs. Hastings; "perhaps it's Harry's idea of having every thing proportionate.
 The Range is quite a big, and generally a prosperous, farm.
-Besides, it's likely that he doesn't contemplate remaining a bachelor forever.
-Indeed, Allen and I sometimes wonder how he has escaped marriage for so long."
+Besides, it's likely that he doesn't contemplate remaining a bachelor for ever.
+Indeed, Allen and I sometimes wonder how he has escaped so long."

-"Is 'escaped' the right word?"
+"Is that the right word?"
 Agatha asked.

-"It is," asserted Mrs. Hastings with a laugh.
+"It is," said her companion with a laugh.
 "You see, he's highly eligible from our point of view, but at the same time he's apparently invulnerable.
-I believe," she added dryly, "that's the right word, too."
+I believe," she added drily, "that's the right word, too."

-The Swedish housekeeper appeared again and they talked with her until she went to bring in the six o'clock supper.
-Soon after the table was laid Wyllard and the men came in.
-Wyllard was attired as when Agatha had last seen him, except that he had put on a coat.
-He led his guests to the head of the long table, but the men-there were a number of them-sat below, and evidently had no diffidence about addressing question or comment to their employer.
+Then the Swedish housekeeper appeared again, and they talked with her until she retired to bring the six o'clock supper.
+Soon after it was laid out Wyllard and the men came in.
+He was attired as when Agatha had last seen him, except that he had evidently brushed himself and put on a store jacket.
+He led his guests to the head of the long table, but the men-and there were a number of them-sat below, and had evidently no diffidence about addressing question or comment to their employer.

-The men ate with a voracious haste, but that appeared to be the custom of the country, and Agatha could find no great fault with their manners or conversation.
-The talk was, for the most part, quaintly witty, and some of the men used what struck her as remarkably fitting and original similes.
-Indeed, as the meal proceeded, she became curiously interested.
+They ate with a somewhat voracious haste, but that appeared to be the custom of the country, and Agatha could find no great fault with their manners or conversation.
+The latter was, for the most part, quaintly witty, and some of them used what struck her as remarkably fitting and original similes.
+Indeed, as the meal proceeded she became curiously interested in the men and their surroundings.

 The windows were open wide, and a sweet, warm air swept into the barely furnished room.
-The spaciousness of the room impressed her, and she was pleased with the evident unity of these brown-faced, strong-armed toilers with their leader.
-At the head of the table he sat, self-contained, but courteous and responsive to all alike, and though they were in an essentially democratic country, she felt that there was something almost feudal in the relations between him and his men.
-She could not imagine them to be confined to the mere exaction of so much labor and the expectation of payment of wages due.
-She was pleased that he had not changed his clothing.

-So strong was Agatha's interest that she was surprised when the meal was finished.
-Afterward, she and Mrs. Hastings talked with the housekeeper for a while, and an hour had slipped away when Wyllard suggested that he should show her the slough beyond the bluff.
+The spaciousness of the latter impressed her, and she was pleased with the evident unity between these brown-faced, strong-armed toilers and their leader.
+He sat, self-contained, but courteous and responsive to all alike, at the head of his table, and though that is, as she had discovered, in most respects an essentially democratic country, she felt that there was something almost feudal in the relations between him and his men.
+She could not imagine them being confined to the mere exaction of so much labour and the expectation of payment of wages due.
+She was also pleased that he had not changed his dress, which would, she felt, have been a singularly unfitting action.
+In fact, so strong was her interest that she was almost astonished when the meal was over, though it must be admitted that most of the men rose and went out in fifteen minutes.
+Afterwards she and Mrs. Hastings talked with the housekeeper for awhile, and an hour had slipped away when Wyllard suggested that he should show her the sloo beyond the bluff.